doordeck/doordeck-sdk-swift/README.md

 ```

 The Camera permission is needed for the QR code reader, the NFC is needed for the NFC reader.
 The GPS permissions are used for GPS geofenced locks.
+Please make sure adequate descriptions are added to the keys, as they will be seen by the end user

 ## Step 4
 Initialise doordeck, Doordeck expect the host app to pass an AuthToken that will be used to authenticate the user.